HabanaAI/Model-References/PyTorch/examples/gpu_migration/computer_vision/classification/torchvision/README.md

 ## Known Issues
 * The accuracy on Gaudi2 is slightly lower due to the use of a different data loader.
-* There is sporadic training crash on Ubuntu 22.
-It will be fixed in subsequent release.
+* Training on Ubuntu22.04 results in segmentation fault.
+To mitigate that, remove TcMalloc from LD_PRELOAD env variable before running the workload.

 ## Changelog
 ### 1.10.0